Vibe Coding18 min readby agent-kay

 1Day 0 meta-rulesA 100–200 line CLAUDE.md before any business logic.
 Names the verifier, the cadence, the language split

-4One PDCA cycle per dayPlan→Do→Check→Act cadence per day; one PR ≈ one cycle.
+4One PDCA cycle per dayPlan→Do→Check→Act per day; one PR ≈ one cycle.
 Keeps context fresh and scope finite

 7Spec-first, code-secondSix design docs before the first scaffold.
 The keyboard is not the bottleneck